 Use Your CRM to Your Advantage

 The best way to measure your campaign’s ROI is to combine all of the above with optimal use of your CRM or other software.
 A good CRM should let you define various expenses for the lead sources.
-This should include the option of both one-time expenses or recurring ones.
+This should include the option of both one-time expenses and recurring ones.
 You should also make it a point to register new clients in your CRM or similar software.

-Once you have a clearer idea of the ROI for your digital marketing campaign, you should be able to make adjustments that let you use your current campaign to your full advantage.
+Once you have a clearer idea of the ROI for your digital marketing campaign, you should be able to make adjustments that let you use your current campaign to its full advantage.
 If your law firm is looking for better ways to measure the ROI of your digital marketing efforts, contact us, we can help.